A multimodal stress detection dataset with facial expressions and physiological signals: Technical validation

-Emotions like angry, surprise, and sad are highly correlated with stress.
-This relationship between heart rate, emotions, and stress have been previously discussed by several authors\cite{taelman2009influence, vrijkotte2000effects, schubert2009effects, goodie2000validation}.
-Earlier studies on stress detection evaluated the relationship between stress and skin temperature\cite{chen2021pain, li2020stress}.
-Skin temperature drops during the onset of stress and increases above the normal temperature after the onset\cite{yamakoshi2008feasibility,zhai2006stress}.
+Emotions, such as anger (angry), surprise, and sadness (sad), exhibit high correlation with stress \cite{wang2020heightened,giannakakis2020automatic, McDuff2014RemoteStress}.
+Several authors have previously discussed this relationship between heart rate, emotions, and stress \cite{taelman2009influence, vrijkotte2000effects, schubert2009effects, goodie2000validation}.
+Earlier studies on stress detection evaluated the relationship between stress and skin temperature \cite{chen2021pain, li2020stress}.
+The skin temperature drops during the onset of stress \cite{zhai2006stress} and increases above the normal temperature after the onset \cite{yamakoshi2008feasibility,zhai2006stress}.
 Therefore, skin temperature and stress are not directly correlated.
 However, a sudden decrease in skin temperature is a good indicator of early stress, but during later time periods, the skin temperature is higher.
-The machine learning models can use these complex relationships to identify high-stress levels, as represented in Table \ref{tab:clf}.
+The machine learning models can use these complex relationships to identify high-stress levels, as represented in Table \ref{tab:clfloso}.